Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 ## 📊 Result
 The agent successfully learns to identify optimal price points.
 During training, we observe a steady increase in cumulative reward as the agent transitions from exploration to exploitation.

+## 📊 Training Results
+In Phase 2, the agent demonstrates a significant ability to adapt to market fluctuations.
+By utilizing Experience Replay, we achieved a more stable learning curve compared to standard Q-learning.
+Model weights are saved in models/dqn_model.pth for immediate inference.

 ## ⚙️ How to Run
 1. **Clone the repository:**